Retrocam/Retrocam/README.md

 - 👋 Hi, I’m @Retrocam, I'm an industrial enginner
 - 👀 I’m interested in web development, ecommerce and sports.
 - 🌱 I’m currently learning about ecommerce, html, css, python and Java.
-- 💞️ I’m working like digital ecommerce specialist.
+- 💞️ I’m working like digital commerce specialist.
 - 📫 How to reach me -> utpcamilo@gmail.com

 <!---